aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-limitations.md

 -   If you enable tiered storage for a topic, you cannot deactivate it without losing data in the remote storage.
 To deactivate tiered storage, contact [Aiven support](mailto:support@aiven.io).
--   Increasing the local retention threshold won\'t move segments already uploaded to remote storage back to local storage.
+-   Increasing the local retention threshold won't move segments already uploaded to remote storage back to local storage.
 This change only affects new data segments.
--   If you enable tiered storage on a service, you can\'t migrate the service to a different region or cloud, except for moving to a virtual cloud in the same region.
+-   If you enable tiered storage on a service, you can't migrate the service to a different region or cloud, except for moving to a virtual cloud in the same region.
 For migration to a different region or cloud, contact [Aiven support](mailto:support@aiven.io).